MazinLab/MKIDEchelleSim/README.md

-# The MKID Spectrometer Simulation and Pipeline
+# The MKID Echelle Spectrograph Simulator and Data Reduction Pipeline
 ### Introduction

 This package contains 2 core scripts: